Reckless Yes Records Demo Submission Policy

-Ask yourself ‘Is this ready?
+If you’re looking for us to sign you – ask yourself ‘Is this ready?
 Is this the best it can be?’
-It doesn’t have to have been recorded in a proper studio with an experienced producer (thought that does help), but it does have to have been recorded well enough for us to take you seriously.
-If you knocked it up on your iphone this morning, unless it’s exceptional we’ll probably pass this time.
+It doesn’t have to have been recorded in a proper studio with an experienced producer (though that does sometimes help), but it does have to have been recorded well enough for us to take you seriously.
+If you knocked it up on your iPhone this morning, unless it’s exceptional, we’ll probably pass this time.
 Come back when you’ve recorded your music properly.

 If you haven’t heard back from us yet, don’t send us another email.
 We’ll get round to you and respond accordingly.
 It can take us a while, we’re super busy putting records out, running shows as well as having proper grown up lives with our respective families.